PowerDNS/pdns/docs/settings.rst

 -  Default: yes

 Enabled by default, freshness checks for secondary zones will set the DO flag on SOA queries.
-PowerDNS uses the DNSSEC signatures in the SOA response to detect (signature) changes on the primary server, when the serial number was not increased.
+PowerDNS can detect (signature) changes on the primary server without serial number bumps using the DNSSEC signatures in the SOA response.

-In some scenarios, primary servers send truncated SOA responses.
+In some problematic scenarios, primary servers send truncated SOA responses.
 As a workaround, this setting can be turned off, and the DO flag as well as the signature checking will be disabled.
 To avoid additional drift, primary servers then must always increase the zone serial on signature changes.

+It is strongly recommended to keep this setting enabled (`yes`).

 .. _setting-config-dir: